Raiders Learn to Play

 Age Enrollment General Guidelines

-***All placements are at the sole discretion of the Learn To Play Director. ***
+***All placements are at the sole discretion of the Learn To Play Head Coach in consultation with the Learn to Play Director. ***

 If you need assistance determining which LTP session is the correct fit for your child, please email kariwalkerraiders@gmail.com and include your child’s birth year and a description of the player’s hockey/skating experience.